ycremar/awesome-coincidences-between-two-papers/README.md

 # Awesome-coincidences-between-two-papers
-The repository includes evidences that a published paper at TKDE shares surprisingly high similarity to our paper.
+The repository includes evidences that a published paper in TKDE shares surprisingly high similarity to our paper.

-We are recently brought awareness that a survey paper ***Self-supervised Learning on Graphs: Contrastive, Generative,or Predictive*** by Lirong Wu et al., published at *IEEE Transactions on Knowledge and Data Engineering*, shares a very high similarity to our paper ***Self-supervised learning of graph neural networks: A unified review*** published at *IEEE Transactions on Pattern Analysis and Machine Intelligence*.
+We are recently brought awareness that a survey paper ***Self-supervised Learning on Graphs: Contrastive, Generative,or Predictive*** by Lirong Wu et al., published in *IEEE Transactions on Knowledge and Data Engineering*, shares a very high similarity to our paper ***Self-supervised learning of graph neural networks: A unified review*** published in *IEEE Transactions on Pattern Analysis and Machine Intelligence*.

 Although it is very possible that two survey papers on a same topic can share similar formulations and method descriptions, we are surprised that our **method taxonomy**, **paper organizations/storylines**, **figures**, **unified frameworks**, and many other **unique insights** to the topic also appear in their paper.
 Given the similarity in many individual dimensions of the two papers, we believe that the likelihood that the two papers are from a joint distribution is significantly higher than that they are independently from mariginal distributions.